 Antibiotics are a more complex drug, primarily prescribed for combating infection.
 Similar to alcohol, antibiotics are actually mildly toxic and removed from the body by the liver, but only after a medically safe amount of the drug has been excreted into the body in order to perform its primary function.

-However, when alcohol and antibiotics are mixed in the body, effectively both drugs are being taken in increased quantities, because the same functions of the liver are needed to remove both drugs.
+However, when alcohol and antibiotics are mixed in the body, effectively both drugs are being taken in increased quantities, a process known as potentiation.
+It part because the same functions of the liver are needed to remove both drugs.
 This slows down the rate at which both drugs are removed from the body, increasing the effective dosage and toxicity of both drugs.

 Avoiding the danger of antibiotic and alcohol interactions is as easy as simply not drinking alcohol.
 Infections, when properly treated, only last a few weeks at most, which is not a particularly long time to refrain from drinking alcohol.